NaHCO3-code/NaHCO3-code/README.md

 This is NaHCO3-code.

-Learning and creating comething interistring.
+Learning and creating comething interesting.